Explainable Representation of Finite-Memory Policies for POMDPs using Decision Trees: Explainability using Case Studies

 \paragraph{Explanation of DT-FSC Policies for Refuel.}

-We explain the policy and transitions for the initial node of DT-FSC and sketch the remaining policy.
-Interestingly, the DT-policy in~\cref{fig:combined-refuel} (Center) seems counter-intuitive at the first glance.
-However, it is sound for the almost-sure-reachability objective.
-Let us take the starting position to be the top-left corner of the grid.
-The policy suggests moving in loops (\texttt{south, east, north, west}), with the rover refueling by playing \texttt{refuel} whenever possible.
-Repeatedly cycling increases the probability that the rover will eventually reach the second refueling station $(3,3)$—a subgoal in the iterative procedure — thus ensuring success with probability $1$.
-The slippery nature of the grid gradually moves the rover towards the second refuel position.
+Unlike the tabular representation of FSCs, where the mapping between observations, actions, and transitions appears as large, unstructured lookup tables (with $50$ rows describing which action to take and $555$ rows describing whether to switch the policy or not), the DT-FSC organizes the same information hierarchically using interpretable predicates.
+The DTs are significantly smaller (for example, more than $12$ times smaller in the case of transition representation).
+Looking at the DTs, we can thus understand the policy by tracing how each observation leads to an action or memory transition by traversing the DT, revealing the controller's decision logic step by step.
+We explain the policy in~\cref{fig:combined-refuel} (Center) and transitions in~\cref{fig:combined-refuel} (Right) for the initial node of DT-FSC and sketch the remaining policy.
+The policy suggests cyclically repeating the sequence of actions (south, east, (north)+, (west)+) in order where (north)+ and (west)+ corresponds to a sequence of that action until a wall is reached. with the rover refueling by playing \texttt{refuel} whenever possible.
+This way, the rover will eventually reach the second refueling station at $(3,3)$, a subgoal in the iterative procedure.
 Once refueled at the second refuel station, the memory location switches to the next one (see the DT in~\cref{fig:combined-refuel} (Right)), directing the rover to move south.
 After reaching the southernmost cell, the policy then suggests the rover continue east, ultimately reaching the target while avoiding the bad state.

-\subsubsection{Planning treatment of heart diseases.}
+\subsection{Planning Treatment of Heart Diseases}